wjassim/WARP-Q/README.md

 To further expand the ability of this mapping technique to cover data with more scenarios of signal distortion and background effects, we provide models that were trained using a combination of the three databases, i.e., Genspeech + TCD-VoIP + P.Sup23.
 Links of these models are provided in the forth row of the table shown above.

-To use any of these models, we need to provide its location to the code using --mapping_model argument.